Hypermobility (joints): Causes

-These abnormalities cause abnormal joint stress, meaning that the joints can wear out, leading to osteoarthritis.
+Any of these causes can increase the level of mechanical stress on a joint.
+Chronically stressed joints may experience higher or faster than usual levels of wear, leading to osteoarthritis.

-The condition tends to run in families, suggesting a genetic basis for at least some forms of hypermobility.
-The term double jointed is often used to describe hypermobility; however, the name is a misnomer and should not be taken literally, as hypermobile joints are not doubled/extra in any sense.
+Hypermobility tends to run in families, suggesting a genetic basis for at least some forms.
+The term double jointed is often used to describe hypermobility; however, the name is a misnomer and should not be taken literally, as people with hypermobile joints do not have any extra joints, or any extra bones or parts in the joint.

-Most people have hypermobility with no other symptoms.
-Approximately 5% of the healthy population have one or more hypermobile joints.
-However, people with "joint hypermobility syndrome" are subject to many difficulties.
-For example, their joints may be easily injured, be more prone to complete dislocation due to the weakly stabilized joint and they may develop problems from muscle fatigue (as muscles must work harder to compensate for weakness in the ligaments that support the joints).
-Hypermobility syndrome can lead to chronic pain or even disability in severe cases.
-Musical instrumentalists with hypermobile fingers may have difficulties when fingers collapse into the finger locking position.
-Or, conversely, they may display superior abilities due to their increased range of motion for fingering, such as in playing a violin or cello.
+Most people with hypermobile joints do not have a hypermobility spectrum disorder.
+Approximately 5% of the healthy population has one or more hypermobile joints.
+However, people with symptomatic hypermobility are subject to many difficulties.
+For example, their joints may be easily injured, be more prone to complete or partial dislocation due to the weakly stabilized joint, and they may develop problems from muscle fatigue (as muscles must work harder to compensate for weakness in the ligaments that support the joints).
+Hypermobility syndromes can lead to chronic pain or even disability in severe cases.

-Hypermobility may be symptomatic of a serious medical condition, such as Stickler syndrome, Ehlers–Danlos syndrome, Marfan syndrome, Loeys–Dietz syndrome, rheumatoid arthritis, osteogenesis imperfecta, lupus, polio, Down syndrome, morquio syndrome, cleidocranial dysostosis or myotonia congenita.

-Hypermobility has been associated with chronic fatigue syndrome and fibromyalgia.
-Hypermobility causes physical trauma (in the form of joint dislocations, joint subluxations, joint instability, sprains, etc.).
-These conditions often, in turn, cause physical and/or emotional trauma and are possible triggers for conditions such as fibromyalgia.
+Hypermobility has been associated with myalgic encephalomyelitis (chronic fatigue syndrome) and fibromyalgia.
+Hypermobility syndromes can cause physical trauma, pain, and stress (in the form of joint dislocations, joint subluxations, joint instability, sprains, etc.), and chronic stress from repeated trauma is a possible trigger for chronic conditions such as fibromyalgia.

-Women with hypermobility may experience particular difficulties when pregnant.
-During pregnancy, the body releases relaxin and, certain hormones that alter ligament physiology, easing the stretching needed to accommodate fetal growth as well as the birthing process.
+Symptoms are often exacerbated during pregnancy.
+During pregnancy, the body releases relaxin and certain hormones that alter ligament physiology, easing the stretching needed to accommodate fetal growth as well as the birthing process.
 The combination of hypermobility and pregnancy-related pelvic girdle during pregnancy can be debilitating.
-The pregnant woman with hypermobile joints will often be in significant pain as muscles and joints adapt to the pregnancy.
-Pain often inhibits such women from standing or walking during pregnancy.
-The pregnant patient may be forced to use a bedpan and/or a wheelchair during pregnancy and may experience permanent disability.
+The pregnant person with hypermobile joints may be in significant pain as muscles and joints adapt to the pregnancy.
+Pain makes standing or walking difficult during pregnancy, so some women who have one of these disorders find they need to use a wheelchair during pregnancy.
+They are also at risk for excessive bleeding during and after childbirth, and the baby is at risk of dislocated joints, especially of the clavicle, hip, and neck.

-Symptoms of hypermobility include a dull but intense pain around the knee and ankle joints and the soles of the feet.
-The pain and discomfort affecting these body parts can be alleviated by using custom orthoses.

 Syndromes

 Hypermobility syndrome is generally considered to comprise hypermobility together with other symptoms, such as myalgia and arthralgia.
-It is relatively common among children and affects more females than males.
+It is relatively common among children and reported more often in females than males.

 Current thinking suggests four causative factors: